Nature and conservation

 Join us in Jackson to learn and photograph alongside the best nature and wildlife storytellers in the industry!

-Deposit due upon registration, full tuition due 90 days before the workshop.
+Deposit due upon registration, full tuition due 120 days before the workshop.
+Workshop limited to 10 participants.

 The Nature and Wildlife Workshop, also called Photography at the Summit, is the longest-running workshop in the Summit Series.
 It brings together a faculty of top international photographers and editors — many from National Geographic — and combines it with the beautiful setting of the Grand Tetons.
 Our faculty offers a wide-variety of photography knowledge, so a student may go shoot in the morning with an expert nature photographer, review their work in the afternoon with a professional editor, then go over their editing process with a tech expert.